 LIST: Pine Belt storm shelters open for severe weather

-PINE BELT, Miss.
-(WDAM) - With severe weather threatening the Pine Belt, several storm shelters in the area will be open on Wednesday afternoon.
+With severe weather threatening the Pine Belt, several storm shelters in the area will be open on Tuesday morning.

 The following shelters are open: